Julie Buxton BCom LLB MasterPub&IntLaw (Melb)

 Julie is Chair of the Law Institute of Victoria’s Reconciliation and Advancement Committee, and a director of Big Red Films Ltd and the Mai Wiru Sugar Challenge Foundation.

-She was also a 2016 Churchill Fellowship recipient.
+She was also a 2016 Churchill Fellowship recipient to study international models of truth-telling and reconciliation with Indigenous peoples.

 Julie is reading with Anna Robertson.
 Her Senior Mentors are Susan Brennan SC and Julian McMahon AC SC.